epam/EPAM-AI-RUN-Marketplace/README.md

    helm upgrade --install keycloak-operator-helm keycloak-operator-helm/. -n security --create-namespace --values keycloak-operator-helm/values.yaml --wait --timeout 900s --dependency-update
     ```
 ### 6.3.8.
 Install Keycloak component:
+1. Fill in missing values in values-aws.yaml file in `keycloak-helm/values-aws.yaml` file:
+   a.
+Replace `%%DOMAIN%%` with your domain name, e.g. `example.com`.
+The value should be taken from the Route 53 hosted zone that was created during an earlier step of this guide.

-Fill in <values> placeholders in values.yaml and apply `keycloak` helm chart with the command:
+2. Apply `keycloak` helm chart with the command:

    ```bash
    helm upgrade --install keycloak keycloak-helm/. -n security --values keycloak-helm/values-aws.yaml --wait --timeout 900s --dependency-update